Abu-Taher-web/Kaggle-Competition-Bangla-Meme-Classification/README.md

 ## Results
-I have complemented multiple experiments with multiple models and their combination.
+I have done multiple experiments with different combination of text and image based models.
 Everything is presented in my report.
 Here I am providing the best results.
+For this experiment I used **Resnet50** for image branch and **buetcsebanglabert** for the text branch.

 ### Training History

-The training history for **Experiment 1**, shown in *Figure 1*, demonstrates rapid convergence and consistently high performance across all four classification tasks: **Sentiment, Sarcasm, Vulgarity, and Abuse**.
+The training history shown in *Figure 1*, demonstrates rapid convergence and consistently high performance across all four classification tasks: **Sentiment, Sarcasm, Vulgarity, and Abuse**.

 **Accuracy**